 Refinancing: 3 Common Types of Refinanced Mortgages

 by Amy Lillard

-Learn more about refinancing with our continuing article series, including the reasons to refinance, process and costs, and types.
+Learn more about refinancing with our continuing article series, including the potential reasons to refinance, the process and costs, and common mistakes and ideal timing.

 Related Article: Refinancing: Five Reasons to Rework your Mortgage